pytorch/pytorch/docs/source/notes/gradcheck.rst

 Fast gradcheck for functions in :math:`\mathcal{C}^N \to \mathcal{R}^M`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a similar way to the real to real case, we want to perform a reduction of the full matrix.
-But the :math:`2 * CW` matrix is complex valued and so in this case, we will compare to complex scalars.
+In a similar way to the real-to-real case, we want to perform a reduction of the full matrix.
+But the :math:`2 * CW` matrix is complex-valued and so in this case, we will compare to complex scalars.

 Due to some constraints on what we can compute efficiently in the numerical case and to keep the number of numerical evaluations to a minimum, we compute the following (albeit surprising) scalar value: